Welcome to New Paltz!

 After you pay the pre-enrollment deposit, Admissions applies your transfer credits to your Progress Report.
 Transferred credits are indicated on the report with the letter "T." In-Progress courses are indicated by "TIP" and are not final until Admissions receives official transcripts.

 Course articulation helps transfer students make a smooth transition to New Paltz.
 Articulation is an agreement between schools where courses are identified as direct matches.
-See our Equivalencies Database for how courses transfer from area schools
+See our Equivalencies Database for how courses transfer from other colleges to New Paltz.

 Articulated courses transfer in as direct matches with New Paltz courses.
 For example, PSY111 Psychological Prin I at Dutchess Community College is articulated as the SUNY New Paltz course PSY272 Introductory Psychology.